Real-time forecasting within soccer matches through a Bayesian lens: Results and Discussion

-The prior specifications and the Gibbs sampling steps are detailed in \Cref{sec:methodology}.
-As stated there, the Gelman-Rubin statistic is used as a diagnostic test for convergence.
-It is observed that the chains converge after approximately 7000 iterations.
-Thus, for practical implementation of the same, in order to obtain the posterior sample for the model parameters, we iterate 10,000 times and use a burn-in period of 7000 iterations in all applications.
 We restate that the goal is to forecast the match result in-game, that is when minute-by-minute data for the covariates are recorded in real-time.
 In line with this idea, we estimate the model with the time-varying covariates taken up to the $t^{th}$ time point for each $t \in \{1,2,\hdots,90\}$.
 We further forecast the match results for the test data for every such model using the mean of the posterior predictive distribution.
-Following the aforementioned notations, we use $\hat{\Pi}_{it}$ to obtain the predicted outcome of $i^{th}$ game when $t$ minutes of the match has passed, that is, the covariate information is available upto time $t$.
+Following the aforementioned notations, we use $\hat{\Pi}_{i}^{(t)}$ to obtain the predicted outcome of $i^{th}$ game when $t$ minutes of the match has passed, that is, the covariate information is available upto time $t$.

 We first examine the posterior estimates of the covariate effects in the model.
 From the posterior samples obtained from the proposed algorithm, we find the posterior means and the credible intervals for each parameter.
 In the case of the time-invariant covariates, the impact of the team strength is found to be substantial for both home and away teams.
-The coefficient of the home team is obtained to be 16.2, with the 95\% credible interval being $(12.76, 19.71)$.
-The same for the away team are $-15.6$ and $(-19.03, -12.13)$, respectively.
+The coefficient of the home team is obtained to be 1.69, with the 95\% credible interval being $(1.17, 2.19)$.
+The same for the away team are $-1.32$ and $(-1.74, -0.83)$, respectively.
 As expected, one can see that the effect of home strength and away strength are relatively equal and of opposite signs.
 Next, in \Cref{fig:betas}, we demonstrate the temporal variation in the impact of various events on the probability of winning for the home team.
 A positive value implies an increase in the win probability by more occurrences of the event at that time-point, whereas a negative coefficient implies otherwise.
+In the figure, for ease of interpretation, all coefficients are scaled by the respective standard errors.

 Goals are naturally the best indicator of the outcome of a match, as can be gleaned from the figure.
 We can observe an increasing effect of goals scored in the latter stages of the match as compared to the initial minutes.
 This phenomenon can be rationalized by the fact that a team has less time to respond when a goal is scored towards the end.
 The findings align with the results from \cite{castellano2012use}, \cite{vcerveny2018effects} and \cite{rocha2021influence}.
 Next, the variables shots-on-goal and shots-off-goal exhibit marginal influence on the outcome of a soccer match.
 Their impact is typically found to be negligible throughout the timeline.
 This can be attributed to the inclusion of goals scored as an event, which might capture most of the variability explained by shots-on-goal and shots-off-goal.